-When entering St. Lucia, American and Commonwealth citizens need to carry proof of citizenship, a birth certificate or passport, and a return or onward ticket.
+When entering St. Lucia, American and Commonwealth citizens need to carry proof of citizenship, a birth certificate, some form of photo ID and or passport, and a return or onward ticket.
 Other visitors need a passport along with return or onward tickets.
 Some countries do require visas.
 Valid vaccination certificates are required of travellers entering from infectious areas.
 When leaving St. Lucia, non-nationals are required to pay a departure tax of EC$54 (US$21) per person (credit cards not accepted).

-The climate is tropical, with temperatures ranging from the mid-sixties to the mid-eighties (25 to 30 Celsius).
-During the hottest time of the year, from June through August, temperatures can reach the mid-nineties (32 Celsius).
-Things are kept pretty cool though by the constant trade winds.
+The climate is tropical, with temperatures ranging from the mid-seventies to the mid-eighties (25 to 30 Celsius).
+During the hottest time of the year, from June to August, temperatures can reach the mid-nineties (32 Celsius).
+Things are kept pretty cool however, by the constant trade-winds.
 Average rainfall ranges from 60 inches in the coastal regions to 160 inches in the interior rain forests.
-The rainy season is from June through October, but even then, showers tend to last a short time.
+The rainy season is from June to October, but even then, showers tend to last a short time.

-Electricity is available for the most part at 220 volts, 50 cycles AC.
-Unless you're coming from Europe, you will need an adapter for your travel appliances.
+Electricity is available for the most part at 220 volts, 50 cycles AC and unless you are coming from Europe, you will need an adapter for your travel appliances.

 St. Lucia lies in the Atlantic Standard Time zone - four hours behind Europe, five during daylight savings time.
-It is one hour ahead of North American Eastern Standard Time all year.
+It is one hour ahead of North American Eastern Standard Time all year round.

-Store hours throughout the Castries circuit vary, but are generally from 8:30 am to 12:30 pm, and 1:30 pm to 4:30 pm Monday through Friday, and from 8 am to 12:30 pm on Saturday.
-Stores at Gablewoods Shopping Mall at Sunny Acres are open from 9 am to 7 pm.
+Store hours throughout the Castries circuit vary, but are generally from 8:30 am to 4:30 pm Monday through Friday, and from 8 am to 12:30 pm on Saturday.
+Stores at the Gablewoods Shopping Mall at Sunny Acres are open from 9 am to 7 pm.
 Stores at J.Q.
 Charles Shopping Mall in Rodney Bay are open from 9 a.m. to 7 p.m.
 Mondays to Thursdays and 9 a.m. to 8 p.m.
 Fridays and Saturdays.
 Most are closed on Sunday.